Updated: Feb 25

-Derived from the nutritious fruit, Baobab Oil is a rare, golden oil which absorbs quickly without clogging pores or leaving an oily film on the skin.
+Derived from the nutritious fruit, Baobab Oil is a rare, golden oil which absorbs quickly without clogging pores or leaving an oily film on your skin.

-The oil locks in moisture and leaves your skin soft and smooth while supporting its protective barrier.
+The oil locks in moisture and leaves your skin velvety- smooth, while supporting its protective barrier.

 It makes an excellent make up remover.
-All you need is warm water and at least two cotton pads, depending on how much make up you would like to remove.
+All you need is warm water, natural soap and at least two re-usable pads (where possible), depending on how much make up you would like to remove.
 Here is how I like to do it:

-After you can either leave your face how it is or wash it with gentle soap, preferably handmade without additives and put your usual skin care on.
+After you can either leave your face how it is or wash it again with mild soap.